genidma/teatime-accessibility/README.md

 ## Development
 The application consists of:
+- `teatime-accessible.sh`: The main launcher script for the TeaTime Accessibility application
-- `bin/teatime.py`: The main Python application script, which programmatically builds the GTK3 user interface.
+- `bin/teatime.py`: The core Python application script, which programmatically builds the GTK3 user interface.

 ## License
 Originally inspired by the Tea Timer application from the Ubuntu snap store [link](https://snapcraft.io/install/teatime/ubuntu).
 But the code is significantly different with a different licensing policy.